We all want to drive more traffic to our site and succeed with Pinterest.

 They start playing the follow/unfollow game.

-If you don’t know what this is all about, it’s basically that you start following some in the hope that the person is following you back.
+If you don’t know what this is all about, it’s basically that someone starts following you in the hope that you are following back.

 I know you aren’t playing this game but want to bring it up in case you come across people who unfollow you once you are following them or read somewhere to use this as a strategy.